-Healthy Peanut Butter Bars for a treat anytime!
+No Bake Peanut Butter Bars for a treat anytime!
 Made with peanut butter, almond flour, chocolate chips, a hint of salt, vanilla and sweetened with maple syrup.
-This healthy no bake peanut butter snack, like my 3 Ingredient Peanut Butter Balls, is a treat to have on hand when cravings strike!
-This easy to make recipe is vegetarian, vegan and gluten free.
+This no bake peanut butter snack, like my 3 Ingredient Peanut Butter Balls, is a treat to have on hand when cravings strike!
+This easy to make recipe is vegetarian, vegan and easily gluten free. [ watch full recipe VIDEO on recipe card below ]

 Balancing That Sweet Tooth

-Enjoying an indulgent sweet every now and then is something I look forward to, but for everyday, I crave something a little healthier.
+Enjoying an indulgent sweet every now and then is something I look forward to, but for everyday, I crave something thats less refined and naturally sweetened, like these bars or my other favorite, No Bake Peanut Butter Chocolate Oatmeal Bars.
 Always a fan of cake, cookies, and the like, I’m forever finding ways to balance my sweet tooth.

-- Rachel suggests using cashew butter or other creamy nut butter of choice.
+- Variation: you can use cashew butter or other creamy nut butter of choice.
 I use natural peanut butter, crunchy for the dough, creamy for the chocolate top.
-I’ve also used almond butter!
+I’ve also used almond butter to make these with delicious results.

 - Bar Size: These little peanut butter bars are super rich and satisfying.
 I cut them into 1 1/2″ x 1″ bar size to keep them small.
 This yields about 18 mini bars.
 Feel free to slice into larger pieces!